ssafonso/servicecare-v2/README.md

 sh start.sh
 ```

-This command will build and start the 3 cointainers necessary to run the whole application:
+This command will build and start the 3 containers necessary to run the whole application:
 * postgres
 * client (react)
 * server (spring boot)

 No need to perform any extra configurations to start using the application.
-To start using the application just access the url bellow after all services are up and running
+To start using the application just access the url below after all services are up and running

 ```
 http://localhost:3001/